Many or all companies we feature compensate us. Compensation and editorial

 Editor’s note: The REPAYE plan has been renamed and rebranded as the Savings on a Valuable Education (SAVE) plan.
 Check out our resource on the SAVE plan.

-Like the other income-driven repayment plans, the REPAYE plan caps monthly payments at a percentage (10%, in the case of REPAYE) of your discretionary income as determined by state poverty guidelines and other factors.
-For many, this option can represent some relief from what can often be an overwhelming monthly debt obligation.
+The plan caps monthly payments at 10% of your discretionary income as determined by state poverty guidelines and other factors.
+For many, this option can represent relief from what can often be an overwhelming monthly debt obligation.
+But with so many student loan repayment options, how do you know whether SAVE is the right one for you?

-Monthly Payments Through REPAYE
+Monthly payments through REPAYE

 If you enroll in the REPAYE program, you can expect monthly payments capped at 10% of your discretionary income.
 Your discretionary income, at least as it relates to the REPAYE program, is based on the difference between your annual income and 150% of the poverty guideline for your household size.